-Installing a lithium house bank on a boat sounds intimidating until you realize most of the work is just wiring â and there is really only one connection point where things get tricky.
-Today I am walking through a LiTime lithium battery install paired with a DC-to-DC charger â the combination that finally made this house bank system safe to run alongside the traditional lead acid starters.
-LiTime sent me this battery after I reached out looking for a new power solution, but the principles below apply to any lithium upgrade on a boat that still runs lead acid for starting duty.
-Before we touch a single cable, let me explain why lithium is the future of boating.
+Installing a lithium house bank sounds intimidating until you realize most of the work is just wiring, and there is really only one connection point where it gets tricky.
+This is the second half of the build, after the battery and the box.
+Here I pair the LiTime lithium battery with a DC-to-DC charger, the combination that finally made the house bank safe to run alongside my traditional lead-acid starters.
+LiTime sent me the battery after I reached out looking for a new power solution, but the principles below apply to any lithium upgrade on a boat that still runs lead-acid for starting duty.

 Why Lithium

-The first and most important reason is power.
-Lithium batteries can use almost all of their energy capacity without a drop in voltage.
-For comparison, the old lead acid batteries only use about half of their power reserve before voltage drops to an unusable level.
-That means this one battery has twice the amount of energy storage as two 8D lead acids combined.
-The second reason is size and weight.
-This is the mini model, which means it is 30 percent smaller than other 300 amp hour lithium batteries and about half as light as three 100 amp lead acids.
-And the last reason is right there on the label next to the word mini â the word smart.
-This battery has a built-in battery management system that keeps it from damaging itself, plus Bluetooth so you can see and monitor its use from your phone.
+The first and biggest reason is power.
+Lithium uses almost all of its capacity without the voltage dropping, where old lead-acid gives up only about half its reserve before it sags into uselessness.
+In practical terms, this one battery stores about twice the usable energy of two 8D lead-acids combined.
+The second reason is size and weight: this is the Mini model, roughly 30 percent smaller than other 300Ah lithium batteries and about half the weight of three 100Ah lead-acids.
+And the last reason is right there on the label next to the word Mini, the word Smart.
+It has a built-in battery management system that keeps it from damaging itself, plus Bluetooth so you can monitor it from your phone.

 Why You Need a DC-DC Charger